SakarKaji/sakarkaji-portfolio/content/projects/ayomomo.md

 ## 🚀 Final Thoughts

-Ayomomo was a full-stack project that helped me bring together modern web development skills—from backend architecture to cloud deployment.
-I gained hands-on experience with DevOps (CI/CD), asynchronous task management, and scalable application design.

-This project reflects my ability to:
-- Build and deploy a production-ready backend system
+Building [**Ayomomo (ayomomo.com)**](https://www.ayomomo.com/) was a journey where I designed and deployed a production-ready system from backend to cloud.
-- Architect cloud-based, scalable infrastructure
-- Combine clean design with performance-first development practices

-Next steps includes:
-- Implementing a real-time order management system
-- Integrating Stripe for online payments
+Along the way, I implemented CI/CD pipelines, asynchronous task management, and scalable architecture.

 ---